chunhuitrue/nsave/README.md

 # nsave

-nsave is a tool for capturing and saving data packets.
+Nsave is a tool for capturing and saving network packets.
 It continuously captures packets and saves them locally.
-You can query connections and packets based on conditions and export them as pcap files.
+It can query connections and packets based on conditions and export them as pcap files.
+It can capture packets through pcap or af_xdp.
+The main feature is that it doesn't index based on individual packets, but rather based on flows, which can significantly reduce the disk space occupied by indexes.

+# Important Notes

-It is currently in the development stage; do not utilize it in critical production environments.
+1. Currently in development stage, do not use in critical production environments.
+2. A dedicated network interface for packet capture must be configured.
+The management network interface cannot be used for packet capture, otherwise you will lose connection, because the loaded XDP program will intercept all packets on the network interface and they will no longer flow into the kernel.

 # Operating Environment